 Research Stations - Sandhills Research Station

 Research programs at the Sandhills Research Station include plant breeding for new variety development and improvement, cultural management practices of crops, adaptability of crops to the local environment and soils as well as the management of weeds, diseases, insects and other agricultural deterrents.
-Field experiments and research help growers improve quality and increase the yield of crops suitable for production in the sandhills region.
+Field experiments and research help growers improve quality and increase the yield of crops suitable for production in the Sandhills region.

 Turfgrass research plots are maintained at SRS to mimic golf courses, athletic fields and home lawns.
 Researchers study the environmental impacts of turf; control of pests such as insects, weeds and diseases, as well as cultural evaluations like traffic tolerance and mowing height effect on turf quality.
 Furthermore, the impact of heat and drought stress on weed competition and turf vigor is evaluated.
-Variety trials are used to determine adaptability of different cultivars to our local climate and soils.
+NCSU’s Turfgrass Breeding Program Variety trials are used to determine adaptability of different cultivars to our local climate and soils.